Treppenhaus/tickety/README.md

   - Transcripts are sent as a .html-File and can easily be viewed in your browser on PC and mobile.
   - You can also search for transcripts
 - Autosetup: Be lazy and let the bot set up roles, channels, permissions and even categories!
 Use `t!autosetup`

+# commands
+Below is a list of commands (+ description) that are currently available `t!autosetup`
+> - generates a role @ticket-moderator
+> - generates a category and sets up the permissions for the created role
+> - also adds two channels to the category:
+>   - support-ticket: the channel where users can react to open a ticket
+>   - support-transcripts: the channel where transcripts from closed tickets are sent to
+> - sets up permissions for the @everyone and @ticket-moderator roles

+`t!open`
+> Opens a new Ticket (Same as reacting in the create-ticket channel).
+> The message gets deleted so this command can be used by anyone in any channel

+`t!close`
+> Closes a Ticket, can only be used in a ticket-channel of a user
+> Can be used by the ticket-creator, a person with the ticket-moderator role (the one that is set up) or someone with ADMINISTRATOR-Permissions

 # setup